-- If a bout is stopped due to the opponent not recovering by the time the referee counts to 8, their opponent will be declared the winner by Knockout (KO) - If a competitor has reached the maximum number of knockdowns for their division, the competitor will be counted out and their opponent will be declared the winner by Technical Knockout (TKO). - The maximum number of knockdowns for each division: - o Teens and Junior divisions 2 Knockdowns. - o Senior division 3 Knockdowns. - In Senior tournament elimination bouts, the fight is considered over when a competitor has received two knockdowns in one round or three knockdowns throughout the entire fight. - If both competitors are knocked out simultaneously and neither of them can continue the bout, the fight will be over, and the competitor with the highest score up until that point will be declared the winner.
+- The maximum number of knockdowns for each division (throughout the entire fight): - o Teens and Junior divisions 2 Knockdowns. - Senior division 3 Knockdowns. - In Senior tournament elimination bouts, the fight is considered over when a competitor has received two knockdowns in one round or three knockdowns throughout the entire fight. - If both competitors are knocked out simultaneously and neither of them can continue the bout, the fight will be over, and the competitor with the highest score up until that point will be declared the winner.
 However, both competitors will be suspended from further participation due to the head trauma sustained (see 6.
 Medical Suspensions). - If both competitors are knocked down, the referee must start counting down as normal.
 If both competitors recover, the referee must first check the competitor who gets up first.
-If one competitor is on their final knockdown, they must be checked first and counted out even if they recover. - If a competitor knocks their opponent down, they must immediately go to the neutral corner that will be pointed out by the referee. - If the competitor places their hands on the ropes or if they leave the neutral corner while the referee is counting, the referee must suspend the count. - The following situations will be classified as a knockdown: - The competitor touches the floor with any part of their body other than their feet after receiving a powerful and damaging strike.

-- The competitor is semi-conscious while hanging on the ropes after receiving a powerful strike. - o After taking powerful strikes the competitor is still on their feet, but in a state of semi-consciousness, and by the referee's opinion, not able to continue. - o The competitor has lost consciousness due to receiving a strike. - o After receiving a powerful strike, the competitor stops fighting and is no longer effectively defending themselves. - If a competitor is pinned against the ropes and is taking strikes on their guard, the referee should not call the knockdown unless any of the signs above are present.
+If one competitor is on their final knockdown, they must be checked first and counted out even if they recover. - If a competitor knocks their opponent down, they must immediately go to the neutral corner that will be pointed out by the referee. - If the competitor places their hands on the ropes or if they leave the neutral corner while the referee is counting, the referee must suspend the count. - The following situations will be classified as a knockdown: - o The competitor loses consciousness as a direct result of a strike. - The competitor touches the floor with any part of their body other than the soles of their feet after receiving a powerful and damaging strike (due to damage, not losing balance). - The competitor is left semi-conscious and supported by the ropes after receiving a powerful strike, with the ropes preventing them from falling. - o The competitor remains standing after a powerful strike but appears dazed, disoriented, or semi-conscious, and in the referee's opinion, is unable to continue safely. - After receiving a powerful strike, the competitor stops engaging and is no longer effectively defending themselves, indicating they cannot continue. - The referee determines that the competitor, even if standing, is in a condition where continuing the bout would present a safety risk due to visible effects of damage or impaired awareness. - If a competitor is pinned against the ropes and is taking strikes on their guard, the referee should not call the knockdown unless any of the signs above are present.